GrieferAtWork/dcc/README.md

 ## Features (Compiler):
   - DCC as host compiler can easily be detected with <code>defined(\_\_DCC\_VERSION\_\_)</code>.
-  - Using TPP as preprocessor, <b>every existing</b> preprocessor extension is supported, as well as all that are exclusive to it.
+  - Using TPP as preprocessor, <b>every existing</b> preprocessor extension is supported, as well as all that are exclusive to mine.
   - Live-compilation-mode directly generates assembly.
   - C-conforming symbol forward/backward declaration.
   - Supports all C standard types.